 Ernesto Gismondi Camera Terra Floor Lamp

-Materials: Black painted metal round base, painted with wrinkle paint.
+Materials: Black painted round metal base, painted with wrinkle paint.
 Cast iron counterweight inside the base.
 Chromed metal (iron) adjustable rods.
-Black painted lampshade, also painted with wrinkle paint with a dimmer and an orange control light.
-Porcelain socket, aluminium reflector.
+Black painted elongated lampshade, also painted with wrinkle paint.
+Dimmer with an orange control light.
+Aluminium reflector.
 Some metal and plastic parts.
+Porcelain socket.

 Height: 165 cm / 64.96”, adjustable until 200 cm / 78.74”

 Lampshade: 23 cm x 10 cm / 9.05” x 3.93”

 Base: ∅ 29,5 cm / 11.61”

 Electricity: 1 halogen double ended light bulb R7S – J Type T3.
 1 x 300 watt maximum.
 110/220 volt.

 Designer: Ernesto Gismondi.

 Manufacturer: Artemide, Pregnana Milanese, near Milan, Italy.

 Other versions: This Ernesto Gismondi Camera Terra floor lamp exists without the dimmer in the lampshade, but with the dimmer on cord.
 You can find it over here.
 It was also made as a table lamp and ceiling lamp.